dmonopoly/gtest-cmake-example/README.md

 [![Circle CI](https://circleci.com/gh/yutakakinjyo/gtest-cmake-example.svg?style=svg)](https://circleci.com/gh/yutakakinjyo/gtest-cmake-example)

 # What is this?

-This is an example setup of cmake with google test.
-I got it working after consulting the google test primer, among other things.
-Hopefully it'll help someone get set up with C++ and google test.
+This is an example setup of cmake with google test on CircleCI with Docker.
+Hopefully it'll help someone get set up with C++ and google test and CI.

 # Where are things?
 `build/` is where code is built - like where executables are.